lishiyo/frontier-tower-coordination-bot/memory-bank/systemPatterns.md

     *   Updates the proposal in the DB with `channel_message_id` via `ProposalRepository.update_message_id(proposal_id, channel_msg_id)`.
     *   Ends `ConversationHandler`.

+*Notes*:
-*Note*: Users can also edit and delete proposals.
+- Users can also edit and delete proposals.
 They can edit a proposal that has not been voted on yet.
 If the proposal has been voted on already, they have to delete it and make a new proposal.
+- Users can view proposals via `/my_proposals`, `/proposals open`, and `/proposals closed`.

 ### B. User Votes and Submissions